Powered by SchoolDash

 Representation: Out of balance.
 The socio-economic mix is slightly out of balance with the local community, while ethnic representation is out of balance with the local community.
 Show details

 Disadvantaged pupils: Poor.
 Progress up to age 16 is poor.
 Destinations at 16 are poor.
-Progress at 16-18 is poor.
+Progress at 16-18 is about average.
 Destinations at 18 (allowing for attainment) are below average.

 Progress: Poor.
 Progress up to the ages of 16 and 18 are both poor.
 (This takes into account pupils' prior performance.
 For information about actual grades, see Attainment.)